ccschmitz/codeigniter-decorator/README.md

 ## How It Works

-Create the directory `application/decorators` and place a file in there for each data type you want to have a decorator for.
+Create the directory `application/decorators` and place a file in there for each data type you want to create a decorator for.
 Chances are you will want to have a decorator for each model.
 Make sure to add the `_decorator` extension to the file name.

 **File Name:** `application/decorators/users_decorator.php`